-Sub-questions 1 and 2 assessed knowledge of the importance of Port Louis at the beginning of the 19th century during the British period.
-Sub-question 1 required candidates to demonstrate a good observation of Picture 2 to be able to interpret it well.
+Sub-questions 1 and 2 assessed knowledge of importance of Port Louis at the beginning of the 19th century during the British period.
+It required candidate to demonstrate a good observation of Picture 2 to be able to interpret it well.
 The obvious answer was the presence/number of ships.